At the centre of the Procession of the Holy Blood in Bruges is a vial containing the blood of Christ.

 Thousands of people will attend the event, along with dignitaries from Church and State.
 The procession concludes with prayers in several languages.
 The relic is then enshrined once more in the Basilica of the Holy Blood where it is displayed each Friday, before and after the mass.

-If you’re going, enjoy your day.
-Seats are sold out but there’s standing room along the route, if you don’t mind a crowd.
+If you’re going to the next procession of the holy blood in Bruges, enjoy your day.
+Seats are usually sold out quickly but there’s standing room along the route, if you don’t mind a crowd.